 We are marketing and distributing VergenixSTR and VergenixFG in the European market with business partners.
-In November 2016, we entered into an exclusive distribution agreement with Arthrex GmbH in Munich, Germany, an affiliate of Arthrex, Inc. for VergenixSTR covering Europe, the Middle East, India, and certain African countries and in December 2016, we supplied our first order.
+In November 2016, we entered into an exclusive distribution agreement with Arthrex GmbH in Munich, Germany, an affiliate of Arthrex, Inc. for VergenixSTR covering Europe, the Middle East, India, and certain African countries.
+In December 2016, we supplied our first order to Arthrex and since then we are supplying Arthrex shipments upon purchase orders, to support sales in Europe.